-It’s no secret that the advent of smartphones and other technology puts strains on family life, but technology is also a brain drain.
+It’s no secret that the advent of smartphones and other technology puts strains on family life.
+Technology also causes a brain drain.
 According to recent data from the U.S. Department of Health & Human Services, children now spend more than seven and a half hours a day in front of a screen. (“Screen” includes cellphones, televisions, video game play and computers).

-Perhaps your family is one of many that struggles to keep smartphones, tablets, or laptops away from the dinner table in an attempt to keep family members focused on conversing and connecting.
+Perhaps your family is one of many that struggles to keep smartphones, tablets, or laptops away from the dinner table.
+Doing so is an attempt to keep family members focused on conversing and connecting.
 Many face-to-face interactions get sidelined when an email pings into your inbox, when a new text flashes across the screen, or when you receive a social media notification.
 Many recent studies, however, show that pervasive technology is more than just annoying.
 It can also be a serious drain on your cognitive capacity.

-Social media in particular has become a new focus of study.
+Social media in particular has become a new focus of study in how technology causes brain drain.
 Researchers from Cornell University and Beijing University examined the impact of social media, what they call “internet technology” on off-screen tasks like reading and learning.
-They found that seemingly innocuous activities like retweeting—a form of “microblogging”—interferes with information comprehension.
+They found that seemingly innocuous activities like retweeting — a form of “microblogging”— interferes with information comprehension.
 It creates a kind of brain overload that made subjects perform poorly on reading comprehension tasks right after.

 Another study detailed the surprising impact of the sheer sight of our devices, even when we’re not actively engaging with them.
 Researchers at the University of Texas at Austin revealed that even having a cellphone in sight and in the same room — whether or not you’re using it — can impact your working memory, functional fluid intelligence, and your capacity to reason and solve problems.
 The belief that subjects needed their phone near them at all times affected their cognitive capacity.